acrylian/mediaelementjs_player/README.md

 mediaelementjs_player
 =====================

-A [Zenphoto](http://www.zenphoto.org) plugin for the MediaElement.js video and audio player by John Dyer (http://mediaelementjs.com).
-It will play natively via HTML5 in capable browsers and is responsive.
+An attempt to create a full fledged [Zenphoto](http://www.zenphoto.org) plugin from the MediaElement.js video and audio player by John Dyer (http://mediaelementjs.com) and the mediaelement-playlist-plugin by James McKay (https://github.com/portablejim/mediaelement-playlist-plugin)
+Still lots of questions and bad code...

 Supported file formats
 ----------------------